MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/add-conditional-stages.md

 1. Select **Save** to update the Cloud Flow with the new workflow version and request data variables.

-## Task 6 - Test Mult-Stage with new Machine Request
+## Task 6 - Test multi-stage approval with a new Machine Request

 1. Open the **Machine Ordering App**